muskie9/silverstripe-chosen-dropdown-field/README.md

 ## Installation

-This is how you install data-to-arraylist.
+This is how you install silverstirpe-chosen-dropdown-field.

 ## Example usage

-You use data-to-arraylist like this.
+You use silverstirpe-chosen-dropdown-field like this.

 ## Documentation